-The ACM Special Interest Group on Computer-Human Interaction is the world’s largest association of professionals who work in the research and practice of computer-human interaction.
+The ACM Special Interest Group on Computer-Human Interaction (SIGCHI) is the world’s largest association of professionals who work in the research and practice of computer-human interaction.
 We are an interdisciplinary group of computer scientists, software engineers, psychologists, interaction designers, graphic designers, sociologists, multi-media designers, and anthropologists, just to name some of the domains whose special expertise come to bear in this area.
 What brings us together is a shared understanding that designing useful and usable technology is an interdisciplinary process, and when done properly it has the power to transform persons’ lives.
-SIGCHI has close to forty active local chapters across five continents, to promote local support networks for HCI professionals.
-SIGCHI members receive registration discounts to SIGCHI-sponsored and co-sponsored conferences, a subscription to “Interactions” magazine, and the monthly electronic ACM SIGCHI TechNews.
+SIGCHI has more than forty active local chapters across six continents, to promote local support networks for HCI professionals.
+SIGCHI members receive registration discounts to SIGCHI-sponsored and co-sponsored conferences, a subscription to Interactions magazine, and the monthly electronic ACM SIGCHI TechNews.
 SIGCHI membership also grants access to all SIGCHI publications in the ACM Digital Library.
 You can also proudly place this membership on your CVs as your career progresses.

 Industry practitioners interested in human-computer interaction can keep track of developments in the HCI community by having access to the latest work of SIGCHI members though the ACM Digital Library and Interactions magazine.

-As an established faculty member, researcher or practitioner you might be ready to shape the HCI community by chairing, organizing, and running SIGCHI sponsored or in-cooperation conferences.
+As an established faculty member, researcher, or practitioner you might be ready to shape the HCI community by chairing, organizing, and running SIGCHI sponsored or in-cooperation conferences.
 Awards like the CHI Academy or for outstanding contributions at conferences can help you advance your career.